drorlab/pensa/tutorial/README.md

 ## Usage-ready scripts

 This tutorial shows the usage of the scripts for the basic applications provided with this repository.
 For each of the following four steps, a bash script runs the python script for an example system: rhodopsin, once bound to arrestin-1 and once bound to Gi.
-Below, we go through the steps as invoked by these scripts.
+Below, we go through the steps as invoked by these bash scripts to demonstrate how to use the python code.

-Preprocessing is necessary for all of the following steps which are independent from one another.
+Preprocessing is necessary for all of the subsequent steps, which then are independent from one another.

 ### Preprocessing